Track, Inspect & Manage Flow Runs via Gantt and Topology Views

-Inspect and manage execution history
+Inspect and manage flow executions.

 On the Executions page, you see a list of all your completed flow executions.